lex0r/zendscaffolding/README.md

 Options:

  * title - display label in create/update form and column title in the list.

- * type - field type that affects how the fields is rendered (e.g. 'checkbox') If you want to force certain type for multi-selection fields use 'multicheckbox' or 'multiselect'.
-    For single choice fields use 'radio' or 'select'.
-    For integer flag field, usually stored as TINYINT and having values 0 or 1, use 'checkbox' To force text field display as multi-line use 'textarea', for single line field use 'text'.
-    Additionally, for text fields you may use 'richtextarea' type, and define _loadRichTextEditor method to use rich text features.
-    If you want to use a JavaScript date picker use 'datepicker' as type, and define _loadDatePicker method.
-    Also, if you supply a custom select object (using Zend_Db_Select) you should specify the type for the the searchable fields (because metadata are unavailable in this case).
-Available types are now 'date' for simple date field, 'datepicker' as mentioned above, 'text' for single line text fields.

  * required - is the fields mandatory (true or false), and also 'onCreate' if not required when updating (for not changing the existing value).